Xconomy: Teraki Using Edge Processing to Meet Exploding Data Demands of AVs

 Suppliers and car companies tell Teraki “they struggle with the rising cost of chips or big neural networks,” Richart says.
 So Teraki is working with a number of them—he wasn’t able to be specific due to nondisclosure agreements, but one is based in metro Detroit—to further refine its software.
 That testing will be carried out over the coming year.

 The 30-person company, which was founded in 2015, hopes to eventually license its technology for non-automotive uses as well.
-“We do focus on the automotive market, but our technology could be adapted to any industry with the same challenges, like consumer robots or wearable devices,” says Geert-Jan van Nunen, Teraki’s chief compliance officer.
+“We do focus on the automotive market, but our technology could be adapted to any industry with the same challenges, like consumer robots or wearable devices,” says Geert-Jan van Nunen, Teraki’s chief commercial officer.